 Flights: Domestic flights are excellent in the US.
 They are affordable, comfortable, and generally go on time.
 We usually check for flights on Google.com/flights and have found great deals when traveling around the US.

 Canadians get visa-free entry to the United States for a period of 6 months, but aside from that the entry requirements to the US aren’t going to be so simple.

 Travelers of most nationalities will require a B2 visa to enter the United States for tourism purposes.
 This visa should be applied for months before travel in most cases.

 Many countries can travel to the US under the Visa Waiver Program which allows you to enter visa-free into the US for a period of no longer than 90 days.
-They will need to apply for an ESTA before traveling.
+You will need to apply for an ETSA before traveling.
 The countries permitted under the Visa Waiver Program are below: